Make a Referral

 Addiction is a serious problem that causes harm to individuals, families, and communities.
-Advocates offers a number of programs and treatment options for people struggling with addiction so they can embark on a path to recovery, and in turn make their lives —and our communities—safer and stronger.
+Advocates offers a number of programs and treatment options for people dealing with addiction so they can embark on a path to recovery.

-Advocates Community Counseling provides individual and group therapy to those struggling with addiction at our locations in Framingham, Marlborough, and Harvard.
+Advocates provides individual and group therapy to those struggling with addiction at our clinics in Framingham, Marlborough, and Harvard.
 Our compassionate and skilled counselors support individuals on their journey to recovery.
 We accept MassHealth and most private insurance plans.
 Learn more

 Addiction Recovery Homes

 Recovery coaches are professionally trained to use their own lived experience with addiction to support others’ journey in recovery, assist people in recovery as they navigate systems, and explore resources in order to live fulfilling lives in the community.
 Recovery coaching is not a clinical service.
 Learn more

 First Offender Driver Alcohol Education